ISISComputingGroup/ibex_developers_manual/backend_system/IOCs.md

 # Before Creating an IOC #

 Remember, EPICS is a collaboration!
 Why create an IOC when you can just use one that's already out there?
-If the device is not ISIS specific before creating an IOC check whether it is listed [here](https://epics.anl.gov/modules/manufacturer.php) and email the mailing list [here](https://epics.anl.gov/tech-talk/index.php).
+If the device is not ISIS specific, before thinking about creating an IOC check whether it is listed [here](https://epics.anl.gov/modules/manufacturer.php) and, if not, email the mailing list [here](https://epics.anl.gov/tech-talk/index.php).

 # Creating an IOC #